Sperm Cells Can Live for a Couple of Days inside a Woman’s Body

 Ejaculated sperm can survive for several days in the female reproductive tract.
-As long as the sperm is alive-up to five days, they can be fertilized.
+As long as the sperm is alive-up to five days, they can still fertilize the egg.
 Sperm collected and frozen by a doctor can survive indefinitely under the right conditions.
-[Sources: 1, 7]

 The lifespan of sperm in a woman’s body

-Most sperm are killed in the female genital tract within 1-2 days after ejaculation.
+Most sperm die in the female genital tract within 1-2 days after ejaculation.
 The lifespan of sperm in a woman’s body.
 After ejaculation, semen can live in a woman’s body for about 5 days.
 The fluid in the female genital tract contains all the nutrients that sperm needs to survive during this time.
-[Sources: 0, 17]